• Skip to primary navigation

 Fresh and frozen veggies and a few pantry staples are all that is needed to make this easy recipe.
 Plus a little bit of cheese of course!

-Flour – regular ol’ all purpose flour works great.
+• Flour: Regular ol’ all purpose flour works great.

-Cream Cheese – this key ingredient is what makes it so creamy!
+• Cream Cheese: This key ingredient is what makes it so creamy!
 Full fat or 1/3 less fat will work.

-Canned Tuna Fish – we always buy the type that is packed in water.
-I have a favorite brand that I always keep on hand.
-It is flaked light tuna, you can use solid white albacore tuna if you would like.
+• Canned Tuna Fish: I use tuna packed in water, packed in oil will also work.
+I use flaked light tuna, you can use solid white albacore tuna if you would like.

-Salt & Black Pepper – regular or Kosher salt will work.
+• Salt & Black Pepper: Regular or Kosher salt will work.

 Overhead shot of the ingredients needed to make cheesy tuna noodles.